realityforge/chef-archive/README.md

 # Resources

-* [archive](#archive) - The LWRP downloads an archive and places in a local versioned directory and symlinks the current version.
+* [archive](#archive) - The LWRP retrieves an artifact of particular version from a url.

 ## archive

-The LWRP downloads an archive and places in a local versioned directory and symlinks the current version.
+The LWRP retrieves an artifact of particular version from a url.
+The artifact is placed in a versioned directory and then a symlink is created from current version of the artifact to the retrieved version.

 The LWRP first creates a container directory based on the name and the prefix.
 Under the container directory, there is a directory in which all the versions of the artifact are